-A separate longitudinal study of 37 children of 27 divorced lesbian mothers and an equal number of children with divorced heterosexual mothers found no differences in behavior, adjustment, gender identity, and peer relationships.
+A separate longitudinal study of 37 children of 27 divorced lesbian mothers and an equal number of children with divorced heterosexual mothers found no differences in behaviour, adjustment, gender identity, and peer relationships.

 “What is exciting about this study was that they followed the children 11 years later when they became adults,” Dr. Perrin said.
 “But they still found no difference in adjustment, self-esteem, psychiatric or psychological problems, family relationships, or in identifying sexual orientation.”

-Four other large studies of more than 100 couples that evaluated children either born or adopted into families found that same sex parents were more likely to have contact with extended family for social support as well as a more equal division of labor in the home.
-However, children of same sex relationships did experience some stigmatization.
+Four other large studies of more than 100 couples that evaluated children either born or adopted into families found that same-sex parents were more likely to have contact with extended family for social support as well as a more equal division of labour in the home.
+However, children of same-sex relationships did experience some stigmatization.

-A further analysis of the National Longitudinal Study of Adolescent Health used randomly selected representative data from 44 adolescents aged 12 to 18 years.
-The study compared children living with two women in a “marriage-like” relationship to teenagers living with two heterosexual parents.
+Further analysis of the National Longitudinal Study of Adolescent Health used randomly selected representative data from 44 adolescents aged 12 to 18 years.
+The study compared children living with two women in a “marriage-like” relationship with teenagers living with two heterosexual parents.

-The study showed that the adolescents were similar in intrapersonal adjustments such as self-esteem, depression, and anxiety.
-They also were similar in school success, family relationships, and neighborhood integration, Dr. Perrin said.
+The study showed that adolescents were similar in intrapersonal adjustments such as self-esteem, depression, and anxiety.
+They also were similar in school success, family relationships, and neighbourhood integration, Dr. Perrin said.

-The value of this presentation is these are all evidence-based studies, Dr. Berkowitz said, adding this information will help pediatricians in their practices and for setting policy.
+The value of this presentation is these are all evidence-based studies, Dr. Berkowitz said, adding this information will help paediatricians in their practices and for setting policy.